SAP-archive/sample-yaas-repository/README.md

-This is a sample of a repository containing a YaaS related project.
-It contains all the necessary files and description that every YaaS project on GitHub should have.
+This is a sample of a repository containing a YaaS-related project.
+It contains all the necessary files and the description that every YaaS project on GitHub should have.

 --
 # Readme Requirements